-Jerkbaits are typically long, slender, minnow-like lures that feature a small lip on the front, much like a crankbait.
-A jerk bait is not intended to dive down to the significant depths that a crankbait can and anglers will have better success by fishing a jerkbait in depths of 10 feet or less.
+Jerkbaits are typically long, slender, minnow-like lures with a small lip on the front, much like a crankbait.
+A jerk bait is not intended to dive down to the significant depths that a crankbait can and anglers will succeed better by fishing a jerkbait in depths of 10 feet or less.

 How to Rig a Jerkbait

-Hard jerkbaits are very easy and straightforward to use as they only require that you tie them directly onto your fishing line.
-There’s no need to use a swivel or sinker and most of the lure’s action will come from the movement of the rod in your hands.
+Hard jerkbaits are straightforward to use as they only require you to tie them directly onto your fishing line.
+There’s no need to use a swivel or sinker – most of the lure’s action will come from the movement of the rod in your hands.

-The proper technique for fishing a jerkbait will often depend on what type of mood the fish are in on any given day.
-In the early spring, fish will often be sluggish as they are slowly making their way out of the deeper water and into shallow areas where they will voraciously feed on small bait fish.
+The proper technique for fishing a jerkbait will often depend on the type of mood the fish are in on any given day.
+In the early spring, fish will often be sluggish as they slowly make their way out of the deeper water and into shallow areas where they will voraciously feed on small bait fish.
 The jerkbait’s ability to appear very similar to these types of small bait fish are what makes it such a productive lure during this particular time of year.

-The specific level at which your bait makes these darting motions is another variable that can be altered to strategically attract bites from sluggish fish.
-There may be times in the early spring when fish are not very active that you’ll actually want to use a slower, more deliberate jerking motion that is interspersed with longer pauses.
+The specific level at which your bait makes these darting motions is another variable that can be altered to attract bites from sluggish fish.
+There may be times in the early spring when fish are not very active that you’ll actually want to use a slower, more deliberate jerking motion interspersed with longer pauses.

 When to Fish a Jerkbait

-Jerkbaits are much less effective during the summer and winter when fish are more likely to retrieve down to deep water and escape the extreme cold temperatures.
-In most cases, a jerkbait simply isn’t capable of reaching such depth and will be much more productive during the mild months of spring and fall.
+Jerkbaits are much less effective during the summer and winter when fish are more likely to retrieve deep water and escape extreme cold temperatures.
+In most cases, a jerkbait can’t reach such depth and will be much more productive during the mild months of spring and fall.

 The only difference between a normal jerkbait and a suspended model is that the suspended jerkbait will not float to the top when it is paused in the water.
 This means you can fish a larger water column longer by using a suspended jerkbait.